 What Qualities Does the Barcelona Player Possess?

 If you look at the Barcelona players that act as the engines of the team, those who score the goals, to the defenders even, from the play makers to the finishers to the ball winners, they are all fairly short and certainly not built like tanks.
-From Pedro to Villa to Iniesta to Xavi and then of course Messi, The Atomic Flea, these are players who don't stand over 5 feet 7 inches tall.
+From Pedro to Villa to Iniesta to Xavi to Neymar and then of course Messi, The Atomic Flea, these are all players who don't aren't very tall and are all skinny.

 Dani Alves, the most attack minded defender in the game of soccer, stands 5 feet 8 inches, and he's perhaps the tallest of the bunch.
 Yes, there's Pique and Busquets, both over 6 feet, but they are the exceptions for Barcelona.